Study of $e^{+}e^{-}\to h^{+}h^{-}J/\psi~(h=\pi,~K,~p)$ via initial-state radiation at Belle~II: Intermediate state search

 To investigate the band-like excesses in the $\pi^{\pm}\jpsi$ system, we fit the distribution of $M_{\max}(\pi\jpsi)$, the maximum of $M(\pi^+\jpsi)$ and $M(\pi^-\jpsi)$~\cite{Belle:2011,Liu:2013}.
 Figure~\ref{fig:Zc} shows the distribution of $M_{\rm max}(\pi\jpsi)$ in the $Y(4230/4320)$ region.
 An unbinned extended maximum likelihood fit is performed.
 The signal shape is parametrized as a Breit-Wigner function to describe $Z_c(3900)^{\pm}$, also known as $T_{c\bar{c}}(3900)^{\pm}$~\cite{PDG:2024}, whose parameters are fixed using the previous result from Belle~\cite{Liu:2013}.
 The signal shape is convolved with a Gaussian resolution function whose width is floating.
 The effect of cross-feed from the $\jpsi$ combined with a wrong $\pi$ on the signal shape has been checked and found to be negligible.
 The background from fake $\jpsi$ events is estimated using the normalized $\jpsi$ mass sideband regions.
 This background is fixed in the fit but is subtracted in Fig.~\ref{fig:Zc}.
 Other contributions, such as those from PHSP $\pipijpsi$ events and processes involving intermediate states like $f_0(980)\jpsi$, are estimated using a $\pipijpsi$ $M(\pipi)$-reweighted MC shape.
 This MC shape is based on the measured distribution from BESIII~\cite{BESIII:2025qkn} at $\sqrt{s}=4.26~{\rm GeV}$ and is rescaled according to the available phase space.
 The fitted resolution is consistent with the MC simulation.
 The statistical significance is calculated by comparing the logarithmic likelihoods with and without the $Z_c(3900)^{\pm}$ signal, and including the change of the number of parameters in the fits~\cite{Wilks:1938dza}.
 The significance of the $Z_{c}(3900)^{\pm}$ state is found to be $5.6\sigma$ in the nominal fit.

-We account for systematic uncertainties from the background estimation and from variations in the fit results using different fit configurations.
+We account for systematic uncertainties from the background estimation and from the signal shape in the fit results by using different fit configurations.
+A set of alternative fits is performed to estimate the uncertainties, including using the $Z_c(3900)^{\pm}$ resonant parameters measured by BESIII~\cite{Ablikim:2013}, modifying the background shape with a second-order polynomial or redefining the sideband regions, and accounting for the uncertainty associated with a floating mass resolution.
 We also use the $\pipijpsi$ PHSP MC samples and perform an alternative fit, to estimate the uncertainty due to possible intermediate states in the $\pipi$ system such as the $f_0(980)$ state.
+The largest contribution to the systematic uncertainties arises from the resonance parameters.
 In all instances, the statistical significance of the $Z_c(3900)^{\pm}$ state remains above $5.3\sigma$.
+The Belle~II detector has better resolution and higher trigger efficiency than the Belle detector, leading to higher selection efficiency for ISR events~\cite{Belle-II:2018jsg}.
+Additionally, we use prior knowledge to fix the resonance parameters in the fit~\cite{Liu:2013}.
+As a result, our analysis reaches a significance for the $Z_c(3900)^{\pm}$ state comparable to Belle's, despite using a smaller data sample.

 In $\EE\to\kkjpsi$, the distribution of $M_{\rm max}(K\jpsi)$ is presented in Fig.~\ref{fig:Zc} and no obvious structure is found in the $K^{\pm}\jpsi$ system.
 The limited size of the sample impedes further extraction of information regarding the three-body dynamics.